-- 9. The subject lands are legally described as Part of South Half of Lots 13 and 14, Concession 11 (Geographic Township of Innisfil) in the City of Barrie and known municipally as 560 Lockhart Road. - 10.
-The lands are 19.72 hectares (48.73 acres) in area, generally rectangular in shape, with approximately 324.1 metres (1063 feet) of frontage along the north side of Lockhart Road between Huronia Road and Yonge Street.
-The lands are located within the former Hewitt's Secondary Plan area and currently contain vacant agricultural lands and natural heritage features. - 11.
-The existing land uses surrounding the subject property (key map below in Figure 1) are as follows: - North: Residential lands currently under development, an existing subdivision of single detached dwellings in the northwest, stormwater and Environmental Protection blocks. - South: Agricultural lands located outside of the City of Barrie boundary and within the Town of Innisfil. - East: Residential lands currently under development, including single detached and townhouse dwellings. - West: Vacant lands for which applications for a Zoning By-law Amendment and residential Plan of Subdivision have been submitted (application D30-022-2021).
+- 9. The subject lands are legally described as Concession 11 South, Part of Lot 13 (Geographic Township of Innisfil) and Part 3 of Plan 51R-4918 in the City of Barrie, and known municipally as 460 Lockhart Road. - 10.
+The lands are 32.1 hectares (79.32 acres) in area, rectangular in shape, with approximately 487.9 metres (1600 feet) of frontage along the north side of Lockhart Road between Huronia Road and Yonge Street.
+The lands are located within the Hewitt's Secondary Plan area and currently contain vacant agricultural lands and natural heritage features. - 11.
+The existing land uses surrounding the subject property (key map below in Figure 1) are as follows: - North: Residential lands currently under development, an existing subdivision of single detached dwellings in the northwest, stormwater and Environmental Protection blocks. - South: Agricultural lands located outside of the City of Barrie boundary and within the Town of Innisfil. - East: Vacant lands for which applications for a Zoning By-law Amendment and residential Plan of Subdivision have been submitted (application D30-021-2021). - West: Residential lands currently under development, including single detached and townhouse dwellings.